You might need to change your name on your British passport for a variety of reasons.

 When you get married or join a civil partnership, you will get a certificate with your new name.

-You can use your marriage or civil partnership certificate to apply for a new passport from the HM Passport Office.
+You can use your marriage or civil partnership certificate to apply for a new passport from HM's Passport Office.

 As we explained before, you don’t need a deed poll if you have your marriage or civil partnership certificate, as the certificate itself serves as proof of your new name.